 - I’m just here for the money!

-In terms of answering: Why do you want to work here?
-Let’s break down the CORRECT answers, looking at them from the viewpoints of “Company” and “Job”.
+In terms of answering the question, let’s break down the CORRECT answers, looking at them from the viewpoints of “Company” and the “Job”.

 Here’s what could be said in response to the question in terms of the Company: